 Continuous Improvement

-Continuous Improvement for GAP Closure
+Continuous Improvement for Gap Closure

-Published: 11/6/2023 1:07 PM
+Published: 5/27/2026 1:13 PM

-On behalf of the Kentucky Department of Education, welcome to the Continuous Improvement web pages.
-Within these pages are information, resources and tools designed to assist schools and districts in their efforts to reduce the number of students scoring below proficiency and improve overall student achievement.
+This website provides information, resources and tools designed to assist schools and districts in their efforts to reduce the number of students scoring below proficiency and improve overall student achievement.

 Understand the Need behind Continuous Improvement